-- 1. This feature prevents the electronic operation of the oven until cancelled.
+- This feature prevents the electronic operation of the oven until cancelled.
 It does not lock the door. - 2.
-To set or cancel Child Safety Lock, Stop/Reset button must be pressed 3 times within 10 seconds. - 3.
+To set or cancel Child Safety Lock, Start or Stop/Reset pad must be pressed 3 times within 10 seconds. - 3.
 You can set Child Safety Lock feature when the display shows a colon or time of day.